Iceland in Winter

 Extras on Golden circle – Secret Lagoon

 The Secret Lagoon is a thermal pool located in the small village of Flúðir.
-The thermal pool keeps at a constant temperature of 38/40 °C. Secret Lagoon is a growing as a destination in competition with the Blue Lagoon.
+The thermal pool keeps at a constant temperature of 38/40 °C. Secret Lagoon is one of the top 5 lagoons in Iceland, still less known than Blue Lagoon but it’s growing as a competitor and alternative to in my opinion a bit overrated Blue Lagoon.

 Entry fee from 1st January 2019 – ISK 3,000 for adults, kids under 14 enter free when accompanied by a paying adult.

-The best things to see in Iceland in December – Southern Iceland
+The best things to see in Iceland in December – South Coast of Iceland

 Glacier Lagoon – Diamond Beach